4 simple ways to save more super before you retire

 Spouse contributions

 A ‘spouse contribution’ is when your partner adds extra to your super from their after-tax pay.
 Your partner may be eligible for a tax offset if they contribute up to $3,000 to your super as an after-tax payment (non-concessional contribution).
-If you earn less than $37,000 a year, they can claim an offset of $540.
+If you’re under the age 75 and you earn less than $37,000 a year, they can claim an offset of $540.
 The offset amount gradually reduces until you earn $40,000 or more.
+Conditions apply.

 Again – it’s important to be mindful of the contribution limits that apply to before and after-tax contributions.